scipion-em/docs/docs/facilities/customize-report-grafana.rst

 Grafana create DashBoard
 ________________________

 A dashboard is a set of one or more panels organized and arranged into one or more rows.
-Grafana makes it easy to construct the right queries, and customize the display properties so that you can create the perfect dashboard for your need
+We have created 5 dashboard for you.
+You may importing them from the  Dashboard home page, click "Home" menu on the left top corner and select "Import dashboard" option to upload the following JSON file.

-Export Dashboard
+  * Sumary

-While Dashboard is open, click "Share" icon on top of the page and select "Export" tab to save it to a JSON file.
+  * CTF

-Import Dashboard
+  * Gain

-While on Dashboard home page, click "Home" menu on the left top corner and select "Import dashboard" option to upload a JSON file.
+  * System

-Export Data Sources
+  * Images

-InfluxData’s “How to use Grafana with InfluxDB” webinar explains how to use Grafana UI to set up graphs and use InfluxDB Query Builder.
+TODO: loinks and secrets.